mattsdni/atlas-db/README.md

 The `DatabaseServer` resource will instantiate a database server and create a `Secret` that contains the DSN to connect to the database instance as the super user.

-This secret is then used by the `Database` resource, which will create specific application database on that server, along with users and associated `Secrets` as defined in the spec. **At least one user with administrative access to the database is required.**
+This secret is then used by the `Database` resource, which will create a specific application database on that server, along with users and associated `Secrets` as defined in the spec. **At least one user with administrative access to the database is required.**

-`DatabaseSchema` resource will use the administrative `Secret` created by the `Database` resource to install and maintain a specific version of the database schema.
+The `DatabaseSchema` resource will use the administrative `Secret` created by the `Database` resource to install and maintain a specific version of the database schema.

-## Prerequisite
+## Prerequisites
    - Kubernetes cluster version should be > 1.9
    - Migration/Initialization scripts should comply with [these](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) guidelines.
-   - To access gitHub source need user's **personal access tokens**
+   - A GitHub personal read-only access token, which is used to fetch migrations from source control
-   - `GitHub` and `AWS S3` are the only supported source for migration scripts.
+   - `GitHub` and `AWS S3` are the only supported sources for migration scripts.
    - Current end to end support for Postgres database only.

 ## Custom Resources and Controller deployment
-Users need to create custom resources and controller instance to manage custom resources in kubernetes cluster.
+Users need to create custom resources and a controller instance to manage custom resources in kubernetes cluster.

 ##### Custom Resource
-To read about Custom resource follow [link](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+To read about Custom resources follow [link](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 To create the custom resources execute:
 ```
 kubectl create -f ./deploy/crd.yaml
 ```
-This will define `DatabaseServers`, `Database` and `DatabaseSchema` custom resource in kubernetes cluster.
+This will define `DatabaseServers`, `Database` and `DatabaseSchema` custom resources in kubernetes cluster.

 ##### Controller